aherbay/erpscope/README.md

 # ERPscope

-A package to visualize ERPs in R
+A little package to visualize ERPs in R

 ## Table of Contents